ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-search/find-and-replace.md

 ### Channel field support

-The Find & Replace utility allows you to target Titles as well as text-based channel fields like Text, Textarea, RTE and various third party wysiwyg-fieldtypes.
-It also supports Grid and Matrix fields.
+The Find & Replace utility allows you to target Titles as well as text-based channel fields like Grid, Text, Textarea, RTE and various third party wysiwyg-fieldtypes.